firstdraft/guides/permanent-programs.md

 end
 ```

 For now, ignore most of it; we'll dig into what every character in there means, eventually.
 But right now, just change the string `"Replace this string with your output"` to any Ruby expression that you want.
 It could be math or any Ruby expression that you just learned, but to make it very clear that it's dynamic, try something random — `rand(100)` or `["heads", "tails"].sample` — and then refresh [http://localhost:3000](http://localhost:3000).
 Refresh again a couple of times.
+You should see dynamic content!

 Voilà!
 You've just written your first dynamically generated webpage!
 In Chrome, View Source on the page and you'll see that it had no idea that you wrote the page using Ruby rather than typing it out by hand.
 It just drew the source code as usual.
 Congratulations!